swcarpentry/good-enough-practices-in-scientific-computing/index.md

 2. All syntheiszed data is stored in well-defined widely-used formats:
     *   CSV or HDF5 for tabular data
     *   JSON or YAML for referential data
-3. All data is normalized:
+3. All data follows a few basic rules:
-    *   Atomic values
-    *   Keys to identify and correct records
+    *   Each value is *atomic*, i.e., has no sub-parts
+        *   Example: store personal and family names in separate fields
+    *   Every record has a unique *key* so that it can be selected precisely
-4. Normalization is treated as a processing step
+4.  *Normalization* (the process of putting data into this form) is treated as a processing step
     *   Raw data files are stored as they came
     *   Normalization steps are recorded textually in repeatable way
 5. Filenames and directory names are semantically meaningful and structured to facilitate globbing